ISO 27001 Information Security Management System

 ISO 27001 (ISO/IEC 27001) helps organizations treat data security seriously and confidently.
 It is implemented through documented systems and processes that are designed to guard against the risk of security breaches or misuse of data while ensuring compliance to legal requirements.
 The ISO 27001 2013 (Information and Data Security) standard is used as a basis for an ISMS (Information Security Management Systems).

-The benefits of adopting ISO 27001 are plentiful:
+The Benefits of Adopting an ISO 27001 ISMS

-- It provides a comprehensive, risk-based approach to secure information and data
+- Provision of a comprehensive, risk-based approach to secure information and data

-- Demonstrates credibility, trust, satisfaction and confidence with stakeholders, partners and customers
+- Demonstration of credibility, trust, satisfaction and confidence with stakeholders, partners and customers

 - Globally accepted certification